ToyotaInfoTech/RAMN/docs/general.rst

 Plug and Learn
 **************

 RAMN implements the slcan protocol over USB.
 It is recognized as a standard CAN-to-USB adapter.
-No need to buy and connect other tools, just plug RAMN to a USB port to get started.
+No need to buy and connect other tools, just plug RAMN into a USB port to get started.

 .. image:: gif/usage.gif
    :align: center